ohyykk/Toronto_Motor_Vehicle/README.md

 ## Statement on LLM Usage

+ChatGPT 4o is utilized to support data cleaning, plot generation, and grammar checks.
 The complete interaction history is documented in `other/llm_usage.txt` for transparency.